Print Friendly, PDF & Email

 • and the thoughts that go through your mind at the time.

-But anxiety is not something all-powerful and inexplicable.
+However overwhelming high anxiety can feel at the time, it is not something all-powerful and inexplicable.
 It can be managed very easily, when you know how.

 Professional help

-If you feel that you need more and would like extra help to overcome your own particular anxiety, you might like to seek the help of someone trained in effective psychotherapy for lifting it, whatever the cause.
-You can visit our page on effective psychotherapy for more information and guidance about choosing a therapist.
-Human givens therapists are all trained in relieving anxiety, see the HGI's Register of HGI approved human givens practitioners.
+If, however, you feel that you would benefit from extra help to overcome your own anxiety, you might like to seek the help of someone trained in effective psychotherapy, who can help you lift it, whatever the cause.
+Please visit our page on effective psychotherapy for more information and guidance about choosing a therapist.
+Human givens therapists are all trained in relieving anxiety (see the HGI's Register of HGI approved human givens practitioners).

 Further learning